lebao3105/libtextworker/README.md

 ## libtextworker
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+This is the official library for [texteditor/textworker](https://github.com/lebao3105/texteditor).
+Unlike its name, you can also use this for your projects too!

 ## Usage

 Available packages from Pypi:
 * libtextworker: Base library, contains all codes but no other deps installed
 * libtextworker[tkinter]: Tkinter support